Specialty Training and Advanced Research (STAR) Program

-2. Health Services/Outcomes: This pathway leads to a Ph.D. degree from the School of Public Health or the Pardee Rand Graduate School.
+Health Services/Outcomes (PhD): Fellows receive graduate training at the UCLA Fielding School of Public Health or the Pardee Rand Graduate School.

-4. Postdoctoral Research Training: A 2-3 year post-doctoral program is offered for those who entered STAR with the combined M.D./Ph.D. degrees.
+Post-Doctoral Research Training: A 2-3 year post-doctoral fellowship is offered for those who begin their fellowship with MD/PhD degrees.